XertroV/vscode-openplanet-angelscript/README.md

 changelog:

 - 0.1.6
+  - basic `get{} set{}` support (note: parses as incomplete variable decl, then some scopes. not ideal but works.)
+  - prelim support for multiple inline functions in one expression.
   - inline function scopes (+ appear in global namespace)
 - 0.1.5
   - windows compatibility supported now (seems to work, pls report bugs)